Through The Fibro Fog

 Instructions

-• Add half the broccoli mixture to a food processor along with the non-dairy milk, herbs, apple cider vinegar (if using), salt and pepper.
-Blend to a sauce.
+• Add half the asparagus broccoli mixture to a blender or food processor along with the non-dairy milk, herbs, apple cider vinegar (if using), salt and pepper.
+Blend to a thick green sauce.

-• Use tongs to transfer the cooked pasta to the pan with the broccoli mixture, and spoon the sauce into the pan also.
+• Use tongs to transfer the cooked pasta to the pan with the asparagus broccoli mixture, and spoon the sauce into the pan also.
 Stir well to combine.
-If it seems a little dry add some of the pasta water, a spoonful at a time to the consistency of your preference.
+If it seems a little dry add some of the pasta water, a spoonful at a time, so the sauce gets silky, coats the pasta and is the consistency you like best.

 • Plate up the pasta and sprinkle with more herbs, and a drizzle of olive oil if you like.
 Serve immediately and enjoy!